-live the standards and values we set out in our People Strategy, provide a customer first approach

-- deliver a comprehensive workforce development plan for equality, diversity and inclusion put in place plans to achieve the capacity and skills to deliver what is required to support all of our communities and harness the diversity of our working environments - create a trusted and inclusive environment where our staff are confident to disclose protected characteristics - use data provided by our workforce to develop plans that address barriers to equality, diversity and inclusion, strive towards employing a workforce that is representative of the borough's demographic profile and publish an Annual Equality Report that highlights our progress
+- Live the standards and values we set out in our People Strategy providing a customer first approach. - Deliver a comprehensive workforce development plan for equality, diversity and inclusion putting in place plans to achieve the capacity and skills to deliver what is required to support all of our communities and harness the diversity of our working environments. - Create a trusted and inclusive environment where our staff are confident to disclose protected characteristics. - Use data and intelligence provided by our workforce to develop plans that address barriers to equality, diversity and inclusion, strive towards employing a workforce that is representative of the borough's demographic profile and publish an Annual Workforce Equality Report that highlights our progress.

-- 7 active staff networks, creating links with community networks - Hate Crime Ambassador Programme and establishing Hate Incident Reporting Centres (HIRCS) in Thurrock - challenge to Highways England to carry out a Health Equality Impact Assessment on the Lower Thames Crossing proposal - in January 2020 council adopted the Definition of Antisemitism as set out by the International Holocaust Remembrance Alliance - we listened to the needs of Thurrock's Muslim community and worked with community leaders to identify a suitable piece of land to enable future burials
+- > A Hate Crime Ambassador Programme has been established alongside Hate Incident Reporting Centres (HIRCS) in Thurrock. - > 7 active staff networks are now in place, creating links with community networks. - We challenged Highways England to carry out a Health Equality Impact Assessment on the Lower Thames Crossing proposal. - > We listened to the needs of Thurrock's Muslim community and worked with community leaders to identify a suitable piece of land to enable future burials. - In January 2020 Council adopted the definition of antisemitism as set out by the International Holocaust Remembrance Alliance.